-By making available information on movement of his assets, accounting helps a businessman exercise an effective control over both his assets and his employees.
-In the absence of accounting records it would be extremely difficult, if not impossible, for a businessman to notice theft or misappropriation of his cash, stock or other assets.
+By making available information on the movement of his assets, accounting helps a businessman exercise effective control over both his assets and his employees.
+In the absence of accounting records, it would be extremely difficult, if not impossible, for a businessman to notice theft or misappropriation of his cash, stock or other assets.

 Accounting helps in decision making